NavneetHegde/GitMore/README.md

 # GitMore
-Simplifying GIT functionality.
+Distilling required GIT functionality.

 ## Feature
-- Git Clean : Dedicated ToolWindow to delete branch on local and remote.
+- Git More : Dedicated ToolWindow to delete branch on local and remote.
+Added menu to checkout selected banch
 - Placed under View -> Other Windows -> Git Clean